 Although comparisons are difficult when factors such as methodologies, the questions asked and the sample group vary, drug use rates across surveys suggest that the prevalence of use has risen over time.
 This is particularly true for cannabis, for which the rates of use, both past-year and lifetime, essentially doubled from 1989 to 2004.
 The data indicate that the number of Canadians reporting use of an injectable drug at some point in their life increased from 1.7 million in 1994 to a little more than 4.1 million in 2004.
-Of those, 7.7% (132,000) reported past-year use of a drug by injection in 1994 compared with 6.5% (269,000) in 2004.
-Most Canadians, though, who have used an illicit drug in their lifetime no longer continue use.
-In addition, the authors of the CAS note that the higher rates of use of most illicit drugs do not seem to translate into higher rates of reported harms.
+Of those, 7.7% (132,000) reported previous-year use of a drug by injection in 1994 compared with 6.5% (269,000) in 2004.
+Most Canadians, though, who had used an illicit drug in their lifetime reported that they no longer continued use.
+In addition, the authors of the CAS noted that the higher rates of use of most illicit drugs did not seem to translate into higher rates of reported harms.

 Since the publication of the CAS, some regions of Canada have reported on drug use rates.
 Yukon and the Northwest Territories, which were excluded from the CAS, have each reported on surveys of their populations.
 The Yukon Addictions Survey, released in June 2005, reported that illicit drug use in Yukon was generally similar to the rest of Canada except for cannabis use.
-Twenty-one percent of Yukoners over the age of 15 reported using cannabis in the past 12 months, compared to 14% of Canadians overall.
-Over the past 12 months, usage of other illicit drugs for Yukoners showed 3% used cocaine, 1% used hallucinogenic drugs and 1% used ecstasy.
-The Northwest Territories reported a similar level of past-year cannabis use (20.7%) to the Yukon.
+Twenty-one percent of Yukoners over the age of 15 reported using cannabis in the previous 12 months, compared to 14% of Canadians overall.
+During the previous 12 months, the rates of illicit drug use by Yukoners were 3% for cocaine, 1% for hallucinogenic drugs and 1% for ecstasy.
+The Northwest Territories reported a similar level of past-year cannabis use (20.7%).
 An estimated 2.7% of residents of the Northwest Territories 15 years of age and older reported using at least one of the following five drugs in the year preceding the survey: cocaine, hallucinogens, speed, ecstasy, or heroin.
 (4)